The following areas are usually reviewed at each board meeting:

 - Feedback from latest auditing committee meeting

-- Financial reporting, such as interim report, annual report
+- Financial reporting, such as interim report and annual report

 - Decisions on particular matters

-During 2016 CEO Karl-Johan Persson provided information on the following, among other things: sales, costs, results, the customer offering for each brand and market performance, investments, store and online expansion, sustainability, external factors and development opportunities.
-The CEO also provided ongoing information on purchasing, production, the stock-in-trade, marketing and PR activities, organisational changes, the broadening of the product range, and new initiatives and the development of new brands.
+During 2017 CEO Karl-Johan Persson provided information on the following, among other things: sales, costs, results, the customer offering for each brand and market performance, investments, store and online expansion, sustainability, external factors and development opportunities.
+The CEO also provided ongoing information on purchasing, production, the stock-in-trade, marketing and PR activities, organisational changes, the broadening of the product range, new initiatives and the development of new brands.
+In 2017, 388 new stores net were opened with Kazakhstan, Colombia, Iceland, Vietnam and Georgia as new H&M store markets for 2017.
+Decisions taken by the board during the year included a rapid online expansion, with eight new H&M online markets in 2017: Turkey, Taiwan, Hong Kong, Macau, Singapore, Malaysia, the Philippines and Cyprus.

-great opportunities, but also puts demands on the organisation.
-The board therefore discusses the significance of the increased digitalisation and which investments need to be made in order to be able to offer customers a shopping experience that is as complete and seamless as possible.
+The industry is undergoing interesting structural changes and rapid shifts in technology as a result of the increased digitalisation of society.
+This creates great opportunities, but also puts demands on the organisation.
+The board therefore discusses the significance of this shift, with more and more shopping taking place online, and the transformation that the H&M group is undergoing in order to respond to these changed circumstances.
+Among other things, it discusses future growth plans, how the organisation should adapt to the new situation and which investments need to be made in order to be able to offer customers a shopping experience that is as complete and seamless as possible.
 The board receives ongoing updates on these projects.
-These might concern development of the online offering in terms of faster delivery options, mobile payment solutions, handling of returns, changes of platforms and advanced data analytics, etc. The long-term investments being made aim to ensure the group’s future expansion and position.
+These might concern development of the online offering in terms of faster delivery options, mobile payment solutions, handling of returns, changes of platforms, advanced data analytics etc. The long-term investments being made aim to ensure the group’s future expansion and position.

 H&M has no remuneration committee, since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee.
 It is the board that prepares the proposed guidelines for remuneration to senior executives that are presented at the AGMs, and it is the board that decides on the CEO’s salary in accordance with the guidelines adopted at the last AGM.
 The board continually assesses the CEO’s work and once a year discusses this matter separately in conjunction with the setting of the CEO’s remuneration for the coming year.
 No member of executive management is present when this is discussed.